 In this Act —

+chief executive officer means the chief executive officer of the department;

 department means the department of the Public Service principally assisting the Minister in the administration of this Act;

 marine navigational aid means a lighthouse, light ship, port light, buoy, beacon, signal, or other structure, mark, device or apparatus that is or is intended to be an aid to marine navigation, and includes a radio beacon or an electronic aid;

-port authority means the body established under an Act of the Parliament of the State as the port authority in relation to a port or the approaches to that port.
+port authority means a port authority established under the Port Authorities Act 1999.

 [Section 2 amended: No. 47 of 1993 s.
-25.]
+25; No. 2 of 2019 s.
+37.]

 3. Marine navigational aids

-(1) The department, and a port authority in relation to the port under its control and the approaches thereto —
+(1) The chief executive officer, and a port authority in relation to the approaches to a port under its control and management —

-(a) may establish any marine navigational aid;
+(a) may, subject to subsection (1A), establish any marine navigational aid; and

-(aa) may enter into an agreement with any person who has established or who proposes to establish a marine navigational aid providing for the transfer from that person of the control of that aid;
+(aa) may enter into an agreement with any person who has established or who proposes to establish a marine navigational aid providing for the transfer from that person of the control of that aid; and